upspin/upspin/doc/signup.md

 First, the `upspin signup` command generates a key pair, saves it locally, and sends the user details and the public key to the key server.
+The locations provided as the `server`, `dir`, and `store` parameters when registering an identity are recorded in the key server.
+Other users can then look up your name in the key server to learn the locations of your directory and store servers.
 It also creates a local copy of the information called a "config" file that it stores in a local directory, typically `$HOME/upspin`.
 Config files are discussed in detail in [Upspin configuration](/doc/config.md).